EsaLongs/EESM6000C_CL/Lab_3/Booth4_wallace_multiplier/README.md

 ## Simulation Verification
 ### Waveform
 Following figure shows part of the waveform of 32-bit multiplier.
-It has 2-cycle delay to generate output.
+It has 2-cycle initial delay to generate output.

 ![Timing Diagram](png/MUL_WAVE.png)